-Guidelines and Practices for Controlling Pharmaceutical Pollution 78,79: It is essential formulate pharmaceutical waste new policies and procedures management following the completion of a pilot project and prior to the implementation of the program across the entire facility.
+Guidelines and Practices for Controlling Pharmaceutical Pollution ^{78,79}: It is essential formulate pharmaceutical waste to new policies procedures management and following the completion of a pilot project and prior to the implementation of the program across the entire facility.
 The management of nursing, safety, environmental services, and pharmacies plays a crucial role in formulating these new recommendations.
-If required, new regulations and protocols should established, or all elements of pharmaceutical waste management and minimization programs should be integrated into existing frameworks, as outlined in Table 4 and Table 5.
-Additionally, consolidating these efforts into a singular, comprehensive rulebook pharmaceutical waste management and reduction policies and processes would be advantageous.
+If required, new regulations and protocols should be established, or all elements of pharmaceutical waste management and minimization programs should be integrated into existing frameworks, as outlined in Table 4 and Table 5.
+Additionally, consolidating these efforts into a singular, comprehensive rulebook for pharmaceutical waste management and reduction policies and processes would be advantageous.
 The production, administration, and disposal of chemotherapy, as well as general hazardous waste management, exemplify further pertinent regulations and protocols that may be referenced in this comprehensive operating manual73.